 One last thing before we get started: Daniel wanted me to make sure I gave a disclaimer to anyone listening.
 So I will simply quote one of the last things he says in the interview:

 “Just make sure you give an appropriate qualifier that you need to practice within the scope of your own license and take responsibility for your own decisions.
-Some dude on the web, or whatever, is like, just some guy, but you need to maintain proper professional standards and take everything I said with an appropriate grain of salt.”
+Some dude on the web, or whatever, like, is just some guy, but you need to maintain proper professional standards and take everything I said with an appropriate grain of salt.”

 One of the topics we discuss in some detail is the fact that when people start training in meditation (or in any form of attention training, and sometimes just spontaneously), they tend to go through fairly predictable stages of experience, regardless of the tradition they are in.
 Daniel has spent many years talking about the map of these stages as they are described in the Theravada Buddhist tradition, which is the main tradition that he trained in.
 The topic is somewhat controversial in modern meditation circles, as there are quite a few different maps, depending on the tradition, and there are quite a number of teachers who feel that talking about the various map theories of meditative experience is a bad idea.